 3. The Nagasaki Atomic Bomb Museum

-The Nagasaki Atomic Bomb Museum covers the history of this event in the accessible form of a story.
+The Nagasaki Atomic Bomb Museum presents the historical event in the form of a compelling narrative.

-It begins with the disastrous scene of the attack.
-It includes the events leading up to the dropping of the atomic bomb, the reconstruction of Nagasaki up to the present day, the history of nuclear weapons development, and the hope for a peaceful world free of nuclear weapons.
+It starts with the devastating attack, covering the events leading to the dropping of the atomic bomb, the reconstruction of Nagasaki to the present day, the history of nuclear weapons development, and the hope for a peaceful world without nuclear weapons.

 -